Ralph Steadman: Awards

 Awards that he has won for his work include the Francis Williams Book Illustration Award for Alice in Wonderland, the American Society of Illustrators' Certificate of Merit, the W H Smith Illustration Award for I Leonardo, the Dutch Silver Paintbrush Award for Inspector Mouse, the Italian Critica in Erba Prize for That's My Dad, the BBC Design Award for postage stamps, the Black Humour Award in France, and several Designers and Art Directors Association Awards.
 He was voted Illustrator of the Year by the American Institute of Graphic Arts in 1979.

 Film documentary

 A major documentary about Steadman's career, For No Good Reason, directed by Charlie Paul, played at the 2013 Toronto International Film Festival in the "Mavericks" programme.
 The film, reportedly 15 years in the making, played in New York City and Los Angeles in December 2013, and was given US domestic release in spring 2014.
 The film was in competition for the Grierson Award for Best Documentary at the 2012 BFI London Film Festival.

 Personal life

 Steadman is a member of the Chelsea Arts Club.

 He is a patron of the Association of Illustrators.

 Steadman lives in Kent.
 His second wife, Anna, died in February 2022.
+He has five children.